emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 - affordable down time of the bus (ask your partner contact for the estimated value)
 --->

+BEFORE PROCEEDING WITH THE NEXT STEPS: be aware that there is a development freeze period until the migration process is finished (during the step 4 of the migration) because the wizard is editing all the flows of the bus and has a lock on them.

 ## 4.The steps for migrating to eMagiz 5:

 ### 4.1 Using the "upgrade complete bus at once" button

-4.1.1) **Go to** Deploy -> Releases and create a release based on the backup created during 3.1) named "eMagiz 5 migration".
+4.1.1) **Go to** Deploy -> Releases and for each environment create a release based on the backup created during 3.1) named "eMagiz 5 migration".

 4.1.2) **Go to** Create -> Settings -> AMQP -> Upgrade to AMQP wizard.
 Press the "upgrade complete bus at once" button.
 It might take a while until it finishes upgrading every flow from the bus.
-If it does not succeed, try again using the method from 4.2, starting with the point 4.2.2).
+If it does not succeed, try again using the method from 4.2, starting with the point 4.2.1).

-4.1.3) **Go to** Deploy -> Releases -> Details of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
-Afterwards, click on the release to set it as an active release.

-4.1.4.1) **For environments running on premises, go to** Containers -> Containers -> Build new versions -> Download runtime for every runtime that you migrated to eMagiz5.

-4.1.4.2) **For environments running in a cloud environment, go to** Cloud/AWS Cloud and rebuild the virtual machines where the migrated runtimes are.

-4.1.5) **Go to** Deploy -> Releases and for the active release press the install button and further install all the new versions of the flows displayed.
-After it finishes, in order to make sure that all flows were installed, press the install button again and make sure that there are no flows left uninstalled.
-Another way of checking would be to **go to** Deploy -> Runtime dashboard and press "Check release state".

-4.1.6) **For Mendix Connectors, go to** Deploy -> On premises -> Runtime downloads and download the eMagiz Mendix connector with the eMagiz version emc 3.0.0.

-4.1.6.1) Also, if you have custom keystore/truststore used by the Mendix Connector, you need to download the new autogenerated ones (Create -> Resources) and put them in the resources folder of the Mendix Connector

-4.1.7) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:

-4.1.7.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
-In all other cases just start the jms server before any other flows.

-4.1.7.2) Container(s): if you have multiple containers, you can use any order.

-4.1.7.3) Connector(s): if you have multiple connectors, you can use any order.

-4.1.8) **Go to** Runtime dashboard and check if every flow is still active.

 ### 4.2 Using the "step by step" wizard

-4.2.1) **Go to** Deploy -> Releases and create a release based on the backup created during 3.1) named "eMagiz 5 migration".

-4.2.2) **Press** the button "Step 1: Upgrade JMS server(s)", and wait for the process to finish.
+4.2.1) **Press** the button "Step 1: Upgrade JMS server(s)", and wait for the process to finish.

-4.2.3) **Press** the button "Step 2: Upgrade process container(s)" and wait for the process to finish.
+4.2.2) **Press** the button "Step 2: Upgrade process container(s)" and wait for the process to finish.

-4.2.4) **Press** the button "Step 3: Upgrade connectors" and wait for the process to finish.
+4.2.3) **Press** the button "Step 3: Upgrade connectors" and wait for the process to finish.

-4.2.5) **Press** the button "Step 4: Remove backward compatibility of JMS server" and wait for the process to finish.
+4.2.4) **Press** the button "Step 4: Remove backward compatibility of JMS server" and wait for the process to finish.

+## The deployment of eMagiz5

-4.1.6) **Go to** Deploy -> Releases -> Details of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
-Afterwards, click on the release to set it as an active release.
+5.1) **Go to** Deploy -> Releases -> [Details](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md) of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
+Afterwards, in the same screen press "Set as active".

+**Note**: If the steps 2.4.1 and 2.4.2 were done previously, the next two steps, 5.2.1 and 5.2.2, are **not mandatory**.

-4.1.7.1) **For environments running on premises, go to** Containers -> Containers -> Build new versions -> Download runtime for every runtime that you migrated to eMagiz5
+5.2.1) **For environments running on premises, go to** Containers -> Containers -> Build new versions -> Download runtime for every runtime that you migrated to eMagiz5.

-4.1.7.2) **For environments running in a cloud environment, go to** Cloud/AWS Cloud and rebuild the virtual machines where the migrated runtimes are.
+5.2.2) **For environments running in a cloud environment, go to** Cloud/AWS Cloud and rebuild the virtual machines where the migrated runtimes are installed.

-4.1.8) **Go to** Deploy -> Releases and for the active release press the install button and further install all the new versions of the flows displayed.
+5.3) **Go to** Deploy -> Releases and for the active release press the install button and further install all the new versions of the flows displayed.
 After it finishes, in order to make sure that all flows were installed, press the install button again and make sure that there are no flows left uninstalled.
 Another way of checking would be to **go to** Deploy -> Runtime dashboard and press "Check release state".

-4.1.9) **For Mendix Connectors, go to** Deploy -> On premises -> Runtime downloads and download the eMagiz Mendix connector with the eMagiz version emc 3.0.0.
+5.4) **For Mendix Connectors, go to** Deploy -> On premises -> Runtime downloads and download the eMagiz Mendix connector with the eMagiz version emc 3.0.0.
+Be careful, this new version of the eMagiz Mendix Connector is **not** compatible with eMagiz4.

-4.1.9.1) Also, if you have custom keystore/truststore used by the Mendix Connector, you need to download the new autogenerated ones (Create -> Resources) and put them in the resources folder of the Mendix Connector
+5.4.1) Also, if you have custom keystore/truststore used by the Mendix Connector, you need to download the new autogenerated ones (Create -> Resources) and put them in the resources folder of the Mendix Connector

-4.1.10) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:
+5.1.7) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:

-4.1.10.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
+5.1.7.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
 In all other cases just start the jms server before any other flows.

-4.1.10.2) Container(s): if you have multiple containers, you can use any order.
+5.1.7.2) Container(s): if you have multiple containers, you can use any order.

-4.1.10.3) Connector(s): if you have multiple connectors, you can use any order.
+5.1.7.3) Connector(s): if you have multiple connectors, firstly start the exit connecotrs and then start the entry connectors.If you do it the other way around, the queues of the exit connectors will be filled up and the bus will have problems.

-4.1.11) **Go to** Runtime dashboard and check if every flow is still active.
+5.1.8) **Go to** Runtime dashboard and check if every flow is still active.